Crix4lis/ddd-in-php/CH2: Architectural Styles.md

 ## Dependency Inversion Principle (DIP)
 High-level modules hould not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions.

+___
+\* - *inserts* - is in quotes because it doesn't need to be relational database, but i wanted to point out that in this apporach you cannot do other operation on database other than add or create new record or document